apennathur/arunpennathur/mycv.md

 30. A. Mital, U. Wright and A. Pennathur.
 Aging and Performance in Manual Carrying Activities: An Experimental Investigation, In Proceedings of the Joint Meeting of the 14th Triennial Congress of the International Ergonomics Association and the 44th Annual Meeting of the Human Factors and Ergonomics Society, On CD-ROM, San Diego, CA, 2000.

 31. M. Vasu, A. Mital and A. Pennathur.
-Evaluation of the Validity of Anthropometric Design Assumptions, In Proceedings of the Joint Meeting of the 14th Triennial Congress of the International Ergonomics Association and the 44th Annual Meeting of the Human Factors and Ergonomics Society, On CD-ROM, San Diego, CA, 2000. [google scholar cites: 7]
+Evaluation of the Validity of Anthropometric Design Assumptions, In Proceedings of the Joint Meeting of the 14th Triennial Congress of the International Ergonomics Association and the 44th Annual Meeting of the Human Factors and Ergonomics Society, On CD-ROM, San Diego, CA, 2000.

 32. A. Pennathur, A. Mital and L.R.
 Contreras.
 Do Finger Amputations Reduce Performance When Reaching and Operating Control Devices?
 In Proceedings of the 14th Triennial Congress of the International Ergonomics Association and the 44th Annual Meeting of the Human Factors and Ergonomics Society, On CD-ROM, San Diego, CA, 2000.

 33. E. Lopez, A. Pennathur and L.R.
 Contreras.
-A Simulation Model-Based Approach for Predictive Maintenance of Conveying Equipment, In Proceedings of the INFORMS 2000 Conference, Invited Paper for Session on Integration of Material Handling with Manufacturing Design, San Antonio, TX, 2000. [google scholar cites: 2]
+A Simulation Model-Based Approach for Predictive Maintenance of Conveying Equipment, In Proceedings of the INFORMS 2000 Conference, Invited Paper for Session on Integration of Material Handling with Manufacturing Design, San Antonio, TX, 2000.

 34. A. Fuentes, A. Pennathur and L.R.
 Contreras.
 Maintenance: A Necessary Evil in Highly Constrained Manufacturing Environments?
 In Proceedings of the XIII Simposium de Ingenierria Industrial, Instituto Tecnologico de cd.
 Juarez, Invited Paper, Page E-1, September 2000.